jhnwu3/RDMA/readme.md

 Some important notes:

+**Sometimes you'll see a "[Entity 'heparin induced thrombocytopenia' occurrence #1 (index 0) not found by string search or overlaps with previously used positions in document 2541 ORPHA:Orphanet_3325]", which implies the annotation entity was never found in the text"**

 **Do not refresh the page or you will lose all of your progress.
 Do not exit on accident.
 There's no database or backend that's tracking your annotations.**